torshin5ergey/python-playground/automate-boring-stuff-projects/multi-clipboard-automatic-messages/README.md

 - `mclip.py`: The main Python script containing the multi-clipboard functionality.
 - `mclip.bat`: A batch file for running `mclip.py` conveniently via the command line or Run (Win+R).
+- `data.json`: JSON file containing keyphrase-text pairs for the answers.

 ## Usage
 Usage: